conjurer-rich/conjurer-web/_pages/our-approach.md

 description: "An introduction to Conjurer's approach to enabling adaptive organizations."
 ---

-At Conjurer, we recognize that organizations are **socio-technical systems**—a complex interplay of people, processes, and technology.
+We recognize that organizations are **socio-technical systems**—a complex interplay of people, processes, and technology.
 To thrive, organizations must evolve in harmony with the ever-changing environment in which they operate.

 ---